mrdotan/apicv10/instructions/Lab9/index.md

  Create a GraphQL API with StepZen
 =================================================================================

-1. Go to https://stepzen.com/developers and click on 'Start for Free' button.
+1. Go to https://stepzen.com/developers and click on 'Start for Free' button in top right corner.

     ![](images/lab9-pic1.png)